Great Lakes Information Network – Comprehensive website on Great Lakes Environment, Economy, Education, Maps & GIS, and Tourism

 Michigan Natural Features Inventory – Information about Michigan natural communities and biodiversity

-The MI WaterWeb website was launched in September 2011 for Michigan water science professionals to better access online data resources relevant to water science, technology, policy and education in the state.
+The MI WaterWeb website connects water science professionals to online data resources relevant to water science, technology, policy and education in Michigan.

 NOAA Great Lakes Environmental Research Laboratory conducts research on the Great Lakes through ecosystem forecasting.
 Ecosystem forecasting predicts the effects of biological, chemical, physical, and human-induced changes on ecosystems and their components.
 These forecasts, both qualitative and quantitative, offer scientifically sound state-of-the-art estimations of likely outcomes.